b-it-bots/mas_industrial_robotics/mir_planning/mir_actions/mir_pick_object/docs/README.md

-approach to follow for pick action
+approach to follow for pick action (outdated)
 ==================================

 1. as precondition for pick action, perception needs to be triggered before hand